codec-xyz/photo_frame_manager/readme.md

 These files define picture frames.
 They are a set of picture frames that should look the same but have different aspect ratios.
 They also hold a material that gets copied and used for the photo.

-> Free to use picture frames fully setup for this package can be downloaded here https://github.com/codec-xyz/photo_frame_manager/releases/tag/v1.0.0
+> Free to use picture frames fully setup for this package can be downloaded here https://github.com/codec-xyz/photo_frame_manager/releases/tag/v2.0.0
 >
 > These picture frames are CC0 (Public Domain)

-If you want to setup your own first find or make some picture frame meshes.
-They need the space for the photo to be centered at (0, 0, 0) with it pointing in the positive direction on the z-axis in unity's coordinates; and the space for the photo needs to have one side of length one (either the smaller or larger side, just keep it consistent).
-Then bring them into unity in any format that can be drop directly into a scene for example: fbx, prefabs, etc.

-Then right click in the project file view > **Create** > **Photo Frame Type**
+**If you want to setup your own** bring the model(s) into unity in any format that can be drop directly into a scene for example: .fbx, .obj, .blend, .prefabs, etc. Then right click in the project file view > **Create** > **Photo Frame Type**

 ![](PreviewImages~/Menu003.png)